ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 The next thing we did was to correct the Terraform CLI installation instruction added by the bootcamp instructor.

-We noticed that the Terraform CLI installion was not fully automated and required user input to complete the installation, this is not ideal and so we need to fix this.
+We noticed that the Terraform CLI installation was not fully automated and required user input to complete the installation, this is not ideal and so we need to fix this.

 The first thing I did was to create an issue and create a new branch to this effect.